-2-2-4 Proceeding to the Start, Warming-up and Practising
+2-2-4 Proceeding to the Start, Warming-up, Cooling Down and Practising a.

-- a.
 Crews proceeding to the Start must keep clear of the racing lanes and be aware of and leave clear room for the possibility of racing crews straying from their lanes.

 At river regattas other river users going about their business and pleasure should be given precedence and competitors should recognise that the steersmen of pleasure boats may be inexperienced.
-Gentle paddling only should be permitted on any section alongside the course which is open to normal river users or is restricted to one lane in width. - b.
-No warm-up is permitted on the racing course except where specifically allowed for in the competitors' instructions. - c.
+Gentle paddling only should be permitted on any section alongside the course which is open to normal river users or is restricted to one lane in width.

+- b.
+No warm-up or cooling down is permitted on the racing course except where specifically allowed for in the competitors' instructions. - c.
 It is forbidden to practise alongside or pace any racing crews.